KaiminLai/tiny-machine-learning-system/README.md

 # Tiny Machine Learning System

+## Reimplementation
+this project is ready to reimplement since the low efficiency, incomplete api and inappropriate uses of eigen api.

 ## About
 tiny-machine-learning-system is about:
 C++ implementations of some of the fundamental Machine Learning models and algorithms from scratch